 The study compared 233 different substance impaired physicians.
 Chart reviews over the course of six years were used to collect the data.
 The time frame and the number of physicians make these results significant for other medical professionals.
-Of the 233 physicians, 91% had a good outcome.
+Of the 233 physicians, 91% had a positive outcome.
 This is a considerable difference when compared to the physician assistants; 59% of 34 physician assistants in this sample had positive outcomes.
 However, gender did not seem to change the outcome in either group.
-This means that physician assistants might need a different kind of treatment than is commonly offered to them.
-To learn more about these treatment options, see the source article at the NCBI website.
+This means that physician assistants might need a different kind of treatment than the kind that is commonly offered to them.

 Takeaways: What We Can Learn from this Study

 This study illuminates the kinds of people who suffer from addiction in these areas.
 It also explicates the kinds of substances they abuse.
 The predominant substance used by both groups of substance impaired physicians was alcohol and opiates.
 Most subjects in both groups were between 30 and 55.
-The best outcome was between the ages of 25-29 and the worst in those who were over 55.
-The study was not designed to apply those statistics outside of physicians and physician assistants; however, it’s still necessary to be aware of who is seeking care in this area because medical professionals are especially prone to chemical dependencies.
+The best outcome was between the ages of 25-29 and, the worst outcome was over the age of 55.
+The study was not designed to apply those statistics outside of physicians and physician assistants; yet, it’s still necessary to be aware of who is seeking care in this area because, medical professionals are especially prone to chemical dependencies.
+To learn more about these treatment options, see the source article at the NCBI website.